Silver Heart Necklaces That Have Stolen Our Heart (for Less Than $50!)

 A version of the bass clef dates back to the earliest musical notations of the ninth century.
 The treble clef as we recognize it today may have evolved sometime in the seventeenth century.
 The shapes are naturally very smooth and flowing.
 It makes a surprisingly perfect heart when arranged in this manner.

-We cannot stop singing this pieces praises.
-Simply styled and hung an on eighteen inch chain, this is a wonderful candidate for a layered look.
+We cannot stop singing the praises of this piece.
+Simply styled and hung an on the eighteen-inch chain, this is a wonderful candidate for a layered look.
 Consider other musically themed pieces to stick to the theme.
 Another option leaves you open to adding this pendant to a charm collection of all sorts of things you love.

 We wander closer to the realm of fine jewelry for our next recommendation.
 Plus we are back to the diamante pendants.
 A 925 Sterling Silver heart clings to white sapphire stones.
 The heart seems to swirl inward like a vortex toward a sizeable piece of opal.
 For all that bling, it is still under $50 though.
 You just cannot walk away from that!